Can You Wear Glasses In The Military?

 For example, Army Regulation 670-1 has these and other restrictions regarding eyeglasses, sunglasses and contact lenses worn by uniformed members of the U.S. Army:

-- Individuals who are required to wear sunglasses for medical reasons other than may wear them, except when health or safety considerations apply.
+Individuals who are required to wear sunglasses for medical reasons other than refractive errors may wear them, except when health or safety considerations apply.

 If you are considering enlisting in the military, schedule a comprehensive eye exam to make sure your vision can be fully corrected if you have less than perfect eyesight.
 Then contact the branch of the military you are interested in joining to obtain the latest information regarding physical requirements and potential exclusions for service.